JoinColony/ColonyFrontEndLivingStandard/archiecture/Motions.md

 #### Motion Details page
 We reuse the Action details page layout for motions.

 When viewing the motion details page, a user will be able to see which phase a motion is in at any given time.
-They will be able to interact with the motion via the `MotionPhaseWidget`, and they will see the messages in the message feed, which is essentially of a log of the motion's lifecycle history.
+They will be able to interact with the motion via the (MotionPhaseWidget)[https://github.com/JoinColony/colonyCDapp/blob/d10adabb5986edb0fd6deb481a7fd007ae640d3e/src/components/common/ColonyActions/ActionDetailsPage/DefaultMotion/MotionPhaseWidget/MotionPhaseWidget.tsx], and they will see the messages in the message feed, which is essentially a log of the motion's lifecycle history.

 #### Actions list

 Motions show up in the actions list, just like ordinary actions, with one caveat.
 Motions need to be staked a minimum of 10% of the minimum stake in either direction.

 The key thing to be aware of here is that there are **two** sources of data mutations on the `ColonyMotion` object.
-The `ColonyMotion` model is what we use to keep track of all the information relevant to a motion (which messages it shows, who's staked, who's voted etc.).
-This can be mutated via the block ingestor, or via our `fetchMotionState` lambda.
+The (ColonyMotion model)[https://github.com/JoinColony/colonyCDapp/blob/d10adabb5986edb0fd6deb481a7fd007ae640d3e/amplify/backend/api/colonycdapp/schema.graphql#L1867] is what we use to keep track of all the information relevant to a motion (which messages it shows, who's staked, who's voted etc.).
+This can be mutated via the block ingestor, or via our (fetchMotionState)[https://github.com/JoinColony/colonyCDapp/blob/d10adabb5986edb0fd6deb481a7fd007ae640d3e/amplify/backend/function/fetchMotionState/src/index.js] lambda.

 ### `fetchMotionState` lambda

 This lambda has a few responsibilities.

-1. It will return you the correct phase of the motion.
+1. To return the correct phase of the motion.
 We don't store this data on the `ColonyMotion`, because it can only be determined by querying the `VotingReputation` contract.
 This is because motion state changes are not purely event-driven.
 A motion can also change state if the phase duration elapses, and in this case, an event will not be emitted by the contract.
 Thus, to be sure of which phase our motion is in, we need to query the contract directly, and we do so in this lambda.

-2. As a result of knowing which phase the motion is in, we need to update the message feed to include the corresponding message.
+2. Use this result to update the message feed to include the corresponding message.
 This cannot be done in the block ingestor, for the same reason as above: not all motion state changes are triggered by user activity.

-3. Depending on which phase our motion is in, we may have to perform additional calculations such as calculating staker rewards.
+3. Depending on which phase our motion is in, perform additional calculations such as calculating staker rewards.
 For instance, if a motion is staked, but doesn't go to a vote, we need to be able to return the stakers their stake once it finishes.
 In this case, it will finish when the staking duration elapses, and so again, this can't be calculated in the block-ingestor.

 In summary, this lambda fetches the latest motion state from the chain, and if necessary, performs mutations to the corresponding `ColonyMotion` database entry to ensure it correctly reflects the current state.